solid-contrib/Explaining-the-Vision-Panel/video/ideas.md

 * Open the Pod bay door, hal https://www.youtube.com/watch?v=dSIKBliboIo
 * https://en.wikipedia.org/wiki/POD
 * granny pod: "A small house on one's property, separate from the main house, that serves as a permanent home for one's aging parents.
 Also called a "granny pad."
 With this granny pod, I get to see my family all the time, while still having a place of my own that is easy to maintain.
 Just don't call me "Granny"!"

+Tell the story from the perspective of data as if it were alive?